digitalunited/wordpress-clean-up/README.md

 2. Activate plugin

 ##Configuration
 On activation the plugin creates a file named WpCleanUpConfig.php in your current theme.
-The file consists of a config-array with the possibility to clean up WordPress without anny manual work.
+The file consists of a config-array with the possibility to clean up WordPress without any manual work.

 Edit `WpCleanUpConfig.php` to enable or disable features